samuelespinosa/chatElfo/readme.md

     docker-compose up --build
 </pre>

-And visualize the projecto on localhost:5000
+And visualize the project on localhost:5000